Niteshh-DeV/AI-ML-Journey-With-Learning-Utsav/loan-approval-final-project/Documentation.md

 pip install pandas numpy matplotlib seaborn scikit-learn xgboost joblib

-	3. Open JupyterLab and load the Loan_Prediction_Project.ipynb notebook.
+	3. Open JupyterLab and load the loan_prediction.ipynb notebook.
 	4. Run the notebook from start to finish.
 	5. To test manual predictions, run the manual_input_prediction(best_model, scaler) function and input applicant details when prompted.